Professor Stuart Anderson

 15-17 Tavistock Place

 Stuart Anderson graduated in pharmacy from the University of Manchester.
 He worked initially on developing medicines with Beacham Research Laboratories, but later switched to a career in hospital pharmacy in the UK.
-After initial experience in North Wales he was successively appointed as principal pharmacist at Alder Hey Children’s Hospital in Liverpool, as chief pharmacist at the Westminster Hospital in London, and then as director of pharmaceutical services at St George’s Hospital in London.
+After initial experience in North Wales he was successively appointed as principal pharmacist at Alder Hey Children’s Hospital in Liverpool, as chief pharmacist at the Westminster Hospital in London, and then as director of pharmacy at St George’s Hospital in London.
 After completing masters and doctoral degrees in management and organisation studies he switched career again, this time to pursue his academic interests, initially at the UCL School of Pharmacy in London.